Access Keys:

 You must have an active mobile (cellular) or wifi connection to receive this request

-2. Tap Approve on your Mobile Device's Duo app.
-It should look similar to one of these:
+3. Tap Approve on your Mobile Device's Duo app.
+It should look similar to this:

 If your mobile phone doesn't automatically show the Duo Push request, you can force a refresh of push requests by tapping and dragging the "MIT" account downwards on your phone.